layoutBox/FlexLayout/README.md

 <a href="https://github.com/mirego/PinLayout"><img src="docs/images/flexlayout_plus_pinlayout_small.png" alt="FlexLayout" width="250"/></a>

 :pushpin: **FlexLayout** is a companion of **[PinLayout](https://github.com/mirego/PinLayout)**.
 They share a similar syntax and method names.
-PinLayout is a layout framework greatly inspired by CSS absolute positionning, it is particularly useful for greater fine control and animations.
+PinLayout is a layout framework greatly inspired by CSS absolute positioning, it is particularly useful for greater fine control and animations.
 It gives you full control by layouting one view at a time (simple to code and debug).

 PinLayout can layout anything, but in situations where you need to layouts many views without requiring the finest control, FlexLayout is best fitted.